Paneer Korma

 It is a vegetarian take on the popular Mughlai Mutton Korma.

-Paneer Korma is an indulgent curry and is fit to make for festivals or special occasions.
-It is definitely not your everyday curry as it is loaded with oil, ghee, and other rich ingredients.
+Paneer Korma is an indulgent curry suitable for festivals or special occasions.
+It is not your everyday curry, as it is loaded with oil, ghee, and other rich ingredients.

 Ingredients